Jorge Polanco Player Props: Twins vs. White Sox

-After going 0-for-4 in his most recent game, Jorge Polanco and the Minnesota Twins take on the Chicago White Sox (who will start Michael Kopech) at 7:10 PM ET on Tuesday.
+After going 0-for-3 in his most recent game, Jorge Polanco and the Minnesota Twins face the Chicago White Sox (who will start Dylan Cease) at 7:10 PM ET on Wednesday.

 Jorge Polanco Game Info & Props vs. the White Sox